sweng-epfl/public/exercises/refactoring/README.md

 Indicate below which refactoring technique(s) your colleague used?

-- [ ] Inline method
+- [n] Inline method
-- [ ] Extract class
+- [n] Extract class
-- [ ] Extract method
+- [y] Extract method
-- [ ] Substitute algorithm
+- [y] Substitute algorithm

 ### Question 2

 In the video lecture on Refactoring Inheritance (at 8m55s) you saw an example of replacing Inheritance with Delegation.
 How does the refactoring solve the problem in the example?
 Choose all that apply.

-- [ ] In the original example, a caller could have directly called methods of Vector, potentially breaking the code contracts of Stack (for example, by adding an element in the middle of the Vector).
+- [y] In the original example, a caller could have directly called methods of Vector, potentially breaking the code contracts of Stack (for example, by adding an element in the middle of the Vector).
 Using delegation, an external caller cannot access the Vector member of Stack (if it is private, as it should be).
-- [ ] In the original example, the isEmpty() method of the Stack always calls the isEmpty() method of the Vector.
+- [n] In the original example, the isEmpty() method of the Stack always calls the isEmpty() method of the Vector.
 The isEmpty() method of the Stack should be computed differently than that of the Vector, which is only possible using delegation.
-- [ ] The Stack has two additional methods, push() and pop().
+- [n] The Stack has two additional methods, push() and pop().
 Therefore, Stack cannot subclass Vector.

 ### Question 3
 Consider a snippet of Java code, from a larger project.
 This snippet sets up a printer for mac OS X.
 Each piece of functionality performed by the snippet is preceeded by a comment.

 ```java